History & Heritage

 Kenneth S. Hemphill became the seventh president on July 28, 1994, by a vote of the board of trustees.
 He served as president from July 1994 until July 2003.

-Current President D. Jeffrey Bingham was elected as interim president of Southwestern Seminary on May 23, 2018 by the board of trustees.
+D. Jeffrey Bingham was elected as interim president of Southwestern Seminary on May 23, 2018 by the board of trustees.
 He served until February 27, 2019.